heathermiller/dist-prog-book/chapter/8/big-data.md

 <figure class="main-container">
   <img src="./Hive-transformation.png" alt="Hive transformation" />
 </figure>

-*Figure to depict the transformation flow during optimization, from:* %cite thusoo2010hive --file big-data %}
+*Figure to depict the transformation flow during optimization, from:* {%cite thusoo2010hive --file big-data %}

- Some of the important transformations are :
+ Some of the important opimization techniques are :

   - Column Pruning - Consider only the required columns needed in the query processing for projection.
   - Predicate Pushdown - Filter the rows as early as possible by pushing down the predicates.
 Its important that unnecessary records are filtered first and transformations are applied on only the needed ones.